Fujio-Turner/sg-sync-function-tester/README.md

 This script will:

 1. read a `config.json` file with your settings(usernames , URLs & commands)
-2. open a folder of individual JSON files: default folder `jsons`
+2. opens a folder of individual JSON files: default folder `jsons`
 3. process each of the JSON file in the folder as HTTP [GET, PUT, DELETE, CHANGES, GET_ADMIN, PUT_ADMIN, DELETE_ADMIN , CHANGES_ADMIN and/or PURGE] against your SG endpoint to test your Sync Function
-4. write the results into a log file as `failed` or `success` by HTTP type & timestamp
+4. writes the results into a log file as `failed` or `success` by HTTP type & timestamp

+**NOTE:** a `failed` PUT might be a good thing as the Sync Function is denying a particular write.

 The script will do all the above as different user(s) from the `config.json` file.